ForensicTools/Chizel-475-2151_Patulski_Sigman/README.md

 * Gutter: Holds tree view of files found
 * Main Window Tab: Holds tabs to other main window displays
 * Main Window Display: displays information on what was found on the computer.
-* Main Window Console: loges what is happening to the application.
+* Main Window Console: logs what is happening to the application.

 ##Example of TreeView
 ![Alt text](https://github.com/patulskitime/Chizel-475-2151_Patulski_Sigman/blob/master/Chizel_ex_TreeView.PNG)